Steve Rezhener specializes in Microsoft Data Platform, SQL Server, AWS/Azure and Microsoft BI Stack.

 x

-Sponsor Logo and URL included in email campaigns
+Sponsor Logo and URL included in social media/email campaigns

 x